kroma-network/kroma-specs/specs/glossary.md

 proof to be constructed for any key-value mapping encoded in the tree.
 Such a proof is called a Merkle proof, and can be verified against the Merkle root.

-ZK Trie is now deprecated, and Kroma uses [Merkle Patricia Trie][mpt-details] instead.
+ZK Trie is now deprecated, and Kroma uses [Merkle Patricia Trie][mpt-details] instead after MPT hard fork.

 ## Chain Re-Organization